The Crowdfunder’s Bible

 Actor Gary Ploski shares his experiences running the campaign for Rising Star the Movie Kickstarter Campaign Review:

 Fantastic post from Meg Pinsonneault, aka Thirsty Girl Films (and the only one about Indiegogo so far), Networking Novice to Social Media Maven: How Crowd Funding and Social Media Made Me a Better Filmmaker:

 Crowdfunding: Think Like a Marketer and Increase Conversions on CineSpin:

 Jeanie Finlay from across the pond shares her experiences crowdfunding a documentary on Indiegogo in Sound It Out: Adventures in Crowdfunding

 So much hard-won advice from the filmmakers themselves.
 Have a story you think should be included here?
 Add it below!
 And consider supporting THE SUMMER HOME!

-About Wonder RussellActress, writer, filmmaker, Falcor guardian, lover of wine and reading in bed
+About Wonder RussellActress, writer, filmmaker, guardian of Falcor and Danger, lover of fresh squeezed greyhounds and reading in bed

 Posted on July 11, 2011, in Uncategorized and tagged cinefist, crowdfunding, david branin, fillmmakin, filmcourage, films, financing, fundraising, gary king, gregory bayne, hope for film, indie, indiegogo, jennifer fox, john trigonis, joke and biagio, kickstarter, social media, tools.
 Bookmark the permalink.
 9 Comments.